 Positive thinking does you no good if you are not taking action.
-And, if you are acting on the wrong things even with positive thinking, you’re sunk.
+And, if you are acting on the wrong things, even with positive thinking, you’re sunk.

 If you want to be successful and have the career you dream about, you have to learn to make time for doing the right things at the right time.
 I think the best you can do is to focus on one thing at a time.
-That is, isolate yourself from distractions that pull your attention away from doing what is important and urgent right now.
+That is, isolate yourself from distractions that pull your attention away from doing what is essential and urgent right now.

 If something is holding you back, it is time to get in touch with your higher self and learn why.
 Or, maybe you need to readjust what your true vision of success looks like.
 You may be aspiring to something that is not your goal, not your path, not your life.

 Perhaps you can get help to fix why you are the problem.
-Or, you might just accept that you are more comfortable with the status quo, such as it is, rather than making yourself uncomfortable in a push for bigger, better things.
+Or, you might accept that you are more comfortable with the status quo, such as it is, rather than making yourself uncomfortable in a push for bigger, better things.

 Seeing artists respond to what I’m doing to help them and getting their unsolicited testimonials about how something I taught them changed their careers… well, that goes beyond making me happy.
 It is what powers everything else.

-I encourage you to think about what you are doing, why you are doing it and to honestly ask and answer if you are on the path where you want to go.
+I encourage you to think about what you are doing, why you are doing it, and to honestly ask and answer if you are on the path where you want to go.
 If you’re not, then take the time to retool.
 If you are, then think about single-tasking on your most important goals and finding ways to get positive reinforcement.
 Use those things to make plans to take massive action on your goals.

 Do those things for yourself and your career.
 Your results will be nothing short of fantastic.